 One thing that you never want to do is to take a razor blade to ceramic glass.
 There is a microscopic coating of polycrystalline structures on ceramic glass.
 A razor blade can actually get under this very thin coating and remove it or cause it to peel or chip.
 Again, ceramic glass is expensive to replace, so use the cleaner as the directions advise and leave the single edged razor blade in the tool box.

 You might ask yourself that question.
 Why bother with cleaning the glass at all?
 It’s just going to get dirty again, right?

 I guess that’s true.
-However, keeping the glass clean is a good maintenance habit and will go a long way to helping you enjoy the beauty of the fire.
+However, keeping the glass clean is a good maintenance habit and will go a long way to helping you and others enjoy the beauty of the fire.

 In a gas fireplace, stove or insert the inside of the glass will get dirty over time.
 Soot and small particles from combustion will begin to accumulate on the glass.
 Odds are, you won’t even notice it, until you remove the glass and clean it!
 It’s like the inside of your car’s windshield.
 You don’t really notice how dirty it is until you wipe off that fine film.
 And then, presto!
 You appreciate how clean glass improves your vision while driving.

 In a wood appliance, the coal bed and flame patterns of the fire are constantly changing.
 It can be so relaxing and enjoyable to see a slow, controlled burn and a clean, clear view of the fire.
 And keeping your glass clean only takes a few minutes.